cdapio/cdap/docs/courses/source/modules/m04_exploring_reactor_via_dashboard.rst

 =========

-For a Workflow, the time until the next scheduled run is shown, along with status and management controls for starting, stopping and configuration.
+For a Workflow, the time until the next scheduled run is shown, along with status and management controls for starting, stopping and configuration

 .. image:: ../../../developer-guide/source/_images/dashboard/dashboard_25_workflow.png
    :width: 600px